cristianglezm/EvoGarden/README.md

 -   **High-Performance Canvas Rendering**: The entire simulation grid is rendered on a single `<canvas>` element, ensuring smooth performance even with hundreds of entities.
 -   **User Goals & Scenarios (Challenges)**: Engage with a set of predefined challenges that track your progress across multiple playthroughs.
 Challenges cover survival (e.g., *Ancient Bloom*), predation (*Apex Predator*), ecosystem balance (*Circle of Life*), population milestones (*The Swarm*), and genetic evolution (*Poison Garden*).
 -   **Seed Bank**: Automatically saves the genomes of "champion" flowers—the longest-lived, most toxic, and most healing—to a persistent database.
 These champions are then used to repopulate the garden after a collapse, ensuring genetic resilience.
 Users can view these champions, download their genomes, or clear the bank to start fresh.
 -   **Data Visualization & Analytics**: Monitor the health and evolution of your garden over time with dynamic, real-time charts.
-Track population dynamics, key ecosystem events, the average expression of genetic traits, application performance, and a new **Environment chart** that visualizes the history of temperature and humidity changes.
+Track population dynamics (including specialized counts for **toxic** and **healing** flowers), key ecosystem events, the average expression of genetic traits, application performance, and a new Environment chart that visualizes the history of temperature and humidity changes.
 -   **Advanced Notification System & Status Display**:
     -   **Centralized Header**: A retro, terminal-style header provides a non-intrusive feed of all simulation events, complemented by a real-time display of the current season, temperature, humidity, and any active weather events.
     -   **Detailed Event Review**: Click the header log to open a full-screen, scrollable panel with the complete event history.